 The "HT ERODED BK" column is divided into 2 subcolumns (LEFT and RIGHT).
 Record the average height of the eroding banks on either side of the stream segment for the entire 20 m reach.
 The height of the erosion is measured as the distance between the bottom of the active erosion and the top of the active erosion.
 Include any active erosion from bankfull to the top of the upper bank in your measurement.
-The bottom of the lower bank is indicated by the water line at base flow.
 The top of the upper bank is usually demarcated by the edge of the floodplain.